Dre Campbell Farm

 6. Mulch

-Eggshells also make a good mulch that looks quite attractive in a brown-and-white mix.
-This mulch will also help aerate the soil.
+Eggshells also make a good mulch that can look decorative in a brown-and-white mix.
+This mulch can slowly break down, adding organic matter to the soil over time.

 7. Deter Cats

-Cats wandering into the garden can be a nuisance.
-However, they can have an aversion to eggshells.
+Cats wandering into the garden can be a nuisance; however, they may be averse to eggshells.

 8. Chicken Feed Supplement